 EBF District Funding Tier is the tier assigned to each district pursuant to EBF.
-It is the value of 1-4 based on percentage of adequacy.
+There are four tiers numbered 1 through 4.
 The Tier 1 threshold is set annually.
-Tier 2 districts have a percentage of adequacy greater than or equal to the Tier 1 target ratio and less than 90 percent.
-Tier 3 districts have a percentage of adequacy greater than or equal to 90 percent and less than 100 percent.
-Tier 4 districts have a percentage of adequacy greater than or equal to 100 percent.
+Tier 2 districts have a Percentage of Adequacy greater than or equal to the Tier 1 target ratio and less than 90 percent.
+Tier 3 districts have a Percentage of Adequacy greater than or equal to 90 percent and less than 100 percent.
+Tier 4 districts have a Percentage of Adequacy greater than or equal to 100 percent.